sosshik/tg-api/README.md

 ## Overview
 This is the library for Telegram API.
-With this library you can set response on user's commands.
+With this library you can set responses on user's commands.

 ## How to run